 Jackson: It's not a specific technology, but I believe the area of data deduplication at the storage layer is overrated.
 Data is application specific.
 The most efficient level for deduplication to take place is at the application layer.
 Just as applications have had to become more "security conscious," they need to become more conscious of storage requirements.

-was most overlooked?
+What technology was most overlooked?

 Jackson: WAN acceleration.
 Decentralization of work and data centers places a greater burden on the infrastructure in between.
 I'm surprised that there's not more emphasis on more efficiently getting data from A to B, especially when distance is involved.
 I'm surprised that multispectrum fiber-optic solutions aren't becoming more mainstream more quickly.

 SearchStorage.com: What effect will the global economic climate have on your storage planning for 2009?

 Jackson: It will have some impact.
 As a local government, we're expected to continue our services in public safety, health, etc., regardless of economic conditions.
 In fact, demand for our services typically goes up during economic downturns.
 Our revenue comes from two primary sources: property [tax] and sales tax.
 Declining property values will affect property tax revenue.
 Consumers holding back on spending affect sales tax revenue.

 SearchStorage.com: What's your most important storage project for 2009?

 Jackson: Redesigning how we do our backups.
 We're moving from a server level to Compellent Replay level.